 This annual program offers SCAQMD residents an opportunity to help clean the air by exchanging an old, operable gasoline-powered lawn mower and purchasing a new electric lawnmower.

 What to Expect

-If you would like to receive e-mail notification when the 2014 exchange program registration begins, sign up by clicking here for the Leaf Blower Exchange list serve; enter your e-mail address twice, and then select the Leaf Blower Exchange from the list of options.
+If you would like to be included on the e-mail notification for the Leaf Blower exchange program sign up by clicking here and selecting Leaf Blower Exchange on the list serve.

 SCAQMD sponsors an annual program that helps clean the air through the exchange of backpack leaf blowers.
 Commercial landscapers and gardeners operating within the South Coast Air Basin can exchange old, noisy, high-polluting backpack leaf blowers for new low-emission/low-noise backpack leaf blowers available at a discounted price.

 All old leaf blowers that are retired through this program are scrapped and recycled.